grafana/google-sheets-datasource/docs/sources/_index.md

 To use the GitHub data source plugin, you will need:

-- A [Google account](https://support.google.com/accounts/answer/27441?hl=en) to create the API key for Google Sheets.
+- A [Google account](https://support.google.com/accounts/answer/27441?hl=en) to be able to use Google Sheets.
 - Any of the following Grafana editions:
   - Grafana OSS server.
   - A [Grafana Cloud](https://grafana.com/pricing/) stack.